hifiberry/hifiberry-os/doc/roomeq.md

 ```

 Depending on the function you are using, not all parameters may be required.
 You always need to send frequency (f) and decibel (db) values.
+The JSON data will just uses as a command line argument to the scripts (see below)

 ## roomeq-range